bobmatyas/wp-block-ai-crawlers/readme.txt

 == Frequently Asked Questions ==

+= Will this remove my site from existing data sets? =

+Unfortunately, no. However, it does tell bots that your site shouldn't be used for future datasets.

 = How does this work? =

 The plugin adds directives to the `robots.txt` file to tell AI crawlers that they shouldn't index your site.
 It also adds the `noai` meta tag to your site's header to do the same.